 While none of this content is exclusive to CompTIA, I would like to point out that virtually every CompTIA certification contains a troubleshooting methodology objective.
 This troubleshooting process has been constructed over the years based on experience, and it serves as a guide for newer members of the IT community when problem-solving.

 - Test the theory to determine the cause

-- Verify full system functionality, and, if applicable, implement preventive measures
+- Verify full system functionality and, if applicable, implement preventive measures

-- Document findings, actions and outcomes
+- Document findings, actions, outcomes and lessons learned

 1. Identify the Problem

 It’s important to recognize that the root cause of specific issues is not always apparent.
-For example, a failed login attempt might seem to indicate a username or password problem, when instead the real issue may be a lack of network connectivity that prevents the authentication information from being checked against a remote server.
+For example, a failed login attempt might seem to indicate a username or password problem when instead, the real issue may be a lack of network connectivity that prevents the authentication information from being checked against a remote server.

 As troubleshooters, we want to be very careful to ensure we have identified the root cause of the error, misconfiguration or service interruption before making any changes.

 - Gathering information from log files and error messages